drj11/flosscoffee/exercise0.md

 # Exercise first steps

-Open http://drj11.github.com/coffeeplay in a browswer.
-I haven't really had the time to check anything apart from Chrome, so that probably works best.
+Find a buddy and sit next to them, so you can see each other's screens.

+Open http://drj11.github.com/coffeeplay in a browser (in Chrome if you can).

 Type stuff in the input box at the bottom.
 Press ↵.
 See what happens.
 Type more stuff.
 Try different things.

 Empty the box (which on my browser I can do by triple-clicking to select